lu-chi/ansible-lighttpd-gunicorn-flask/README.md

 lighttpd-gunicorn-flask
 =========

-A role to install lighttpd and gunicorn and to deploy your custom flask application from github.
+An Ansible role to install lighttpd and gunicorn and to deploy your custom flask application from github.

 Requirements
 ------------